Laakeri/sharpsat-td/README.md

 - `-decow` - the weight of the tree decomposition in the decision heuristic.
 Recommended value >1 if the heuristic should care about the tree decomposition.
 - `-cs` - limit of the cache size.
 If the memory upper bound is X megabytes, then the value here should be around x/2-500.
 - `-WE` - enable weighted model counting with arbitrary precision.
 - `-WD` - enable weighted model counting with double precision.
+WARNING: With this flag there may be large errors in the output.
 - `-prec` - the number of digits in output of weighted model counting.
 Does not affect the internal precision.